Advantages and Disadvantages of Flat Roofs

 Rubber Membrane Flat Roofing

-EPDM (short for ethylene propylene diene monomer) is a true rubber.
+EPDM (short for ethylene propylene monomer) is a true rubber.
 The durable material resembles an inner tube, but it’s engineered to resist damage from sunlight.
 EPDM can be mechanically anchored with fasteners, ballasted with stone, or glued in place.

 - Pros: Homeowner-friendly installation.
 The material’s relatively light yet highly resistant to scuffs and tears.
 Leaks are easy to patch.